Tour start → end dates | Price | Enquire |

 Johannesburg, South Africa

-After spending our days exploring wildlife and beaches, we are heading back to Johannesburg.
+Before leaving for Johannesburg, we enjoy one last drive through the park.
 As soon as we arrive in Johannesburg, your tour comes to an end.
 Johannesburg has a great nightlife and many excellent restaurants and the group often spends the evening together.

 Accommodation: Own Arrangements / Post tour accommodation can be booked